saadalkandari/REACT-SP-Pets-MobX/README.md

 1. `npm install mobx mobx-react`
 2. Create a file called `petStore` in `src`
-3. define the `pets` class and inside create an empty array `pets= []`.
+3. Define the `pets` class and inside create an empty array `pets= []`.
 4. Import our data file in the store and set the inital value of the pets array to out pets data.
 5. `import { makeObservable, observable, action } from "mobx";`.
-6. make a constructor that will make this a store and mark pets as an observable.
+6. Make a `constructor` that will make this a store and mark `pets` as an observable.
-7. create a store and export it
+7. Create a store and export it

 ### Using the store.